How Employers Review Resumes and Applications: The Secret for Standing Out

 - Periodically, a recruiter or hiring manager will search the database by keywords, and the corresponding applicants will pop-up.

 - They scan the resume and application for a few seconds to determine if this is someone that they might want to check out further, or disregard.

 - If someone’s resume doesn’t pop-up from the keyword search, no human eyeballs ever see the resume at all!

-Smaller organizations typically have a more manual procedure, reviewing resumes individually.
+Smaller organizations may use an ATS or they may have a more manual process, reviewing resumes individually.